CrowE4M4FI4/html-sample-assignment-with-playwright-tests/README.md

 ## Specific requirements

-- [ ] Create an html file with the name of "index" in the root of the project
+- [x ] Create an html file with the name of "index" in the root of the project
 - [ ] Add HTML Boilerplate to the document
-  - [ ] confirm the head tag has a meta tag that defines the charset
+  - [ x] confirm the head tag has a meta tag that defines the charset

   ```html
   <meta charset="UTF-8">
   ```
-  - [ ] confirm the head tag has a responsive meta tag set
+  - [ x] confirm the head tag has a responsive meta tag set
   ```html
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
   ```
-- [ ] Set the document title in the head section to be "Sample project"
+- [ x] Set the document title in the head section to be "Sample project"
 ```html
 <title>Sample project</title>
 ```